Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 Business email and using emojis.

-So when flipping through the channels on T.V., I stopped on a discussion of emojis and email.
+When flipping through the TV channels, I stopped on a discussion about emojis and email.
 While I’ve typed about this for years, the “study” referenced had a different angle—more along the lines of the differences in how men and women communicate.
 In business emails, professionalism is not affected by gender.

-When I talk about emojis and business emails, I view this subject from a professional perception point of view.
-And the study did agree for the most part:
+When I discuss emojis and business emails, I approach this subject from a professional perspective.
+And I found a study that agreed for the most part:

 95% of respondents said they never used emojis in emails, which might be explained by the fact that emails are generally used for work-based communication, where relationships are likely to be professional rather than personal.

 Exactly.
-However the bulk of this study is based on women vs. men and that they use and view emojis differently.
+However, the bulk of this study focuses on the differences between women and men in how they use and view emojis.
 I get that.
 Contrary to the latest trends, men and women are different.
-Including in the way they communicate.
+Including the way they communicate.

 Is there a place for emojis in business emails?
 Several visitors asked for further clarification on business email and emoji use this week.
-I wonder if these requests correlate with this study and the ensuing conversations.
+As with anything, discretion is key.

 One of the requests noted how many companies are increasingly using emojis in their mailings.
-You may have noticed this in the Subject line of newsletters and promotional mailings, not the day-to-day business communications.
+You may have noticed this in the subject lines of newsletters and promotional mailings, but not in day-to-day business communications.

-Stats reflect that newsletters or mailings that utilize emojis in the subject field gain more attention.
+Statistics show that newsletters or mailings with emojis in the subject line receive more attention.
 A 29% increase in open rate.
-Because they catch your eye, this makes sense if there’s an inbox chock full of emails that cause the user to scan.
+Because they catch your eye, this makes sense if there’s an inbox chock-full of emails that cause the user to scan.

 Those subject fields will stand out.
-But in my opinion, overuse can cause your email to appear less serious or even spammy.
+However, in my opinion, overuse can make your email appear less serious or even spam-like.

 A Right or Wrong Way to Use Emojis